-Beneficiary Types

-Eligible Designated Beneficiary Eligible designated beneficiary (EDB) status is determined on the date of your death.
+Beneficiary Types Eligible Designated Beneficiary Eligible designated beneficiary (EDB) status is determined on the date of your death.
 The following types of beneficiaries generally qualify as an EDB: your spouse, a disabled individual (as defined under Code section 72(m)(7) and regulations), a chronically ill individual (as defined in Code section 401(a)(9)(E)(ii)(IV) and regulations), your child who has not attained age 21, or an individual who was not born more than 10 years after your date of birth.
-Noneligible Designated Beneficiary Moneligible designated beneficiary (NonEDB) is any individual who is not an EDB.
-Nonperson Beneficiary Nonperson beneficiaries include nonqualified trusts (i.e., trusts that are not see-through trusts), estates, charities, and other nonperson entities.
+Noneligible Designated Beneficiary Noneligible designated beneficiary (NonEDB) is any individual who is not an EDB.
+See-Through Trust Beneficiary A see-through trust beneficiary, as defined under regulations, is a trust that is valid under state law (or would be valid but for the fact that there is no corpus), is irrevocable (or becomes irrevocable upon your death), and has identifiable beneficiaries.
+Applicable Multi-Beneficiary Trust An applicable multi-beneficiary trust (AMBT) is an IRA beneficiary that is a see-through trust with multiple underlying beneficiaries with at least one beneficiary that qualifies as an EDB because of a disability or chronic illness and with no nonperson beneficiaries except for certain qualifying charitable organizations.